Create a Commit Action

 - Install STK CLI

-- Login to your StackSpot Account.
-Execute the command below in your terminal:
+- Log in to your StackSpot account.
+Run the following command in your terminal:

 stk login